Dee Strange-Gordon: Pittsburgh Pirates

 On July 7, 2021, Strange-Gordon signed a minor league contract with the Pittsburgh Pirates organization.
 On August 1, Strange-Gordon opted out of his contract.

 Washington Nationals

 On December 11, 2021, Strange-Gordon signed a minor league contract with the Washington Nationals organization.
 On April 7, 2022, the Nationals selected Strange-Gordon's contract, adding him to their opening day roster as a result of his strong play during spring training.
-On April 12, 2022, Strange-Gordon made his first career MLB appearance as a pitcher in the 8th inning of a 16-4 loss to the Atlanta Braves.

-The Nationals designated Strange-Gordon for assignment on June 14, 2022.
+On April 12, Strange-Gordon made his first career MLB appearance as a pitcher in the 8th inning of a 16-4 loss to the Atlanta Braves.
+He allowed three runs in his one inning of work, giving up a home run, issuing three walks, and hitting one batter.
+The Nationals designated Strange-Gordon for assignment on June 14.
 He was released on June 19; at the time he was batting .305 with a .661 OPS.
-He was re-signed on July 16 to a minor league contract.
-He was released on August 5, 2022.
+On July 16, the Nationals re-signed Strange–Gordon to a minor league contract.
+He was released on August 5.

+According to Strange-Gordon’s father Tom, he has retired from professional baseball and now owns a farm in central Florida.
+He last played in an exhibition game against the Savannah Bananas.

 Personal life

 Dee's half-brother, Nick Gordon, was drafted by the Minnesota Twins in the first round (#5) of the 2014 draft.

-Gordon is involved with many charities, such as Above .500 Inc. where he hosted Meet & Greets and participated in multiple charity games.
-In addition, Gordon created "Flash of Hope", a charity to help children whose parent died as a result of domestic abuse.
-Working with the Florida District Attorney's office, he invites one child a month to join him in the clubhouse and during batting practice.

-In 2017, Gordon was the Marlins nominee for the Roberto Clemente Award after his work with Athletes Brand and Food for the Hungry in their efforts to end poverty in the Dominican Republic.
+Gordon is involved with many charities, such as Above .500 Inc. where he hosted meet and greets and participated in multiple charity games.
+Gordon created "Flash of Hope", a charity to help children whose parent died as a result of domestic abuse.
+Working with the Florida State Attorney's office, he invites one child a month to join him in the clubhouse and during batting practice.
+In 2017, Gordon was the Marlins nominee for the Roberto Clemente Award after his work to end poverty in the Dominican Republic.
+He was the Mariners' nominee for the award in 2020, with the team recognizing his work with organizations dealing with domestic violence, world hunger, and the COVID-19 pandemic.
+In 2020, Strange-Gordon won the Hutch Award.

-In 2020, he announced that he was going back to using his full last name, Strange-Gordon, to honor his late mother.
+Friends and family call Strange-Gordon "Varis."
+He was known professionally by his full name until 2008, when a Missoula Osprey public address announcer mispronounced his first and last names.
+He thereafter chose to be known professionally as Dee Gordon.
+In 2020, he said he would like to return to being known by his legal surname professionally, to honor his deceased mother.